How & When To Prune Hydrangeas: Everything You Need To Know For Spectacular Blooms

-Since there are various types of hydrangea bushes, hydrangea pruning instructions may vary slightly with each.
+Since there are various types of hydrangea bushes, how and when to prune hydrangeas varies by variety.
 Because of this, hydrangeas have gained a reputation for being challenging to grow and prune.
 However, this perception doesn't always reflect reality.
-With a bit of understanding and knowledge of pruning techniques, hydrangeas can reward you with spectacular blooms year after year.
+With a bit of understanding and knowledge of basic hydrangea care and pruning techniques, these bushes will reward you with spectacular blooms year after year.

 General Hydrangea Pruning Instructions & Deadheading Tips